How to choose Fiduciary Financial Advisor

 Regulatory Record

 Check advisors and their firms for disciplinary history, customer disputes, or bankruptcies.
-Search their firm and navigate to the Disclosure(s) section on SEC IAPD.
+If there’s smoke, move on.
+Check through SEC IAPD.

 7